AxeWP/wp-graphql-gravity-forms/LEARNINGS.md

 **Impact**: Honeypot field is now properly excluded from GraphQL schema exposure.
 This ensures internal fields remain internal.

 **Testing**: All existing tests continue to pass.
 No new tests needed as the field should not be accessible.

+## Credit Card Field Implementation (2026-01-23)

+**Issue**: Credit Card field was marked as intentionally excluded due to experimental flag requirement.

+**Root Cause**: Credit Card field exists in GF but is only exposed when WPGRAPHQL_GF_EXPERIMENTAL_FIELDS constant is true.

+**Solution**: Implemented complete Credit Card field support including GraphQL schema, mutations, and comprehensive testing.
+The field is now available when the experimental flag is enabled.

+**Code Change**: Added full implementation with CreditCardField type, creditCardValues resolver, mutation support, and test coverage.

+**Impact**: Credit Card field is now fully functional with GraphQL support when experimental features are enabled.
+Provides secure handling of credit card data through GraphQL mutations.

+**Testing**: CreditCardFieldTest validates all field properties, queries, and mutation operations (submit, update, draft operations) when experimental flag is set.